 Deductions from plan net position are primarily benefit payments.
-During 2016 and 2015, the Fund paid \$12.2 million and \$11.1 million, respectively, in benefits.
-This was an increase of approximately \$1.1 million or 9.9% between the two fiscal years.
+During 2017 and 2016, the Fund paid \$12.8 million and \$12.2 million, respectively, in benefits.
+This was an increase of approximately \$0.6 million or 5% between the two fiscal years.
 This increase was due to the cost of initial age 55 and recurring annual 3% benefit increases authorized by statute for pensioners.
-Also, the greater number of participants receiving benefits contributed to the higher benefit costs.
-The administrative costs of the Fund represented a nominal 0.5% of total deductions in both 2016 and 2015.
+The administrative costs of the Fund represented a nominal amount of less than 0.5% of total deductions in both 2017 and 2016.